 Resolution 8 invites shareholders to renew the board's authority to issue shares for cash without first being required to offer them pro rata to existing shareholders.
-The proposed authority will terminate at the next Annual General Meeting of the company to be held in 2015 or six months after the next accounting reference date of the company (whichever is earlier).
-The authority is limited to company (whichever is earlier).
+The proposed authority will terminate at the next Annual General Meeting of the company to be held in 2016 or six months after the next accounting reference date of the company (whichever is earlier).
 The authority is limited to equity securities up to an aggregate nominal amount of 5.0% of the company's issued ordinary share capital.
 The resolution also contains provisions to enable the directors to deal with fractional entitlements and other practical difficulties which could arise in the event of a rights issue or similar pre-emptive offer.